geeksonsecurity/frida-afl/README.md

 Use Frida DBI to instrument binary and perform basic-block code coverage that is fed back to AFL.

-`afl.c` simulate AFL by setting up the shared memory (code-coverage map), by running the target binary (`./simple`) via frida instrumentation and by creating a readable memory map file.
+`aflmock.c` simulate AFL by setting up the shared memory (code-coverage map), by faking the control pipes like AFL does, by running the target binary via `execv` and by creating a readable memory map file once the execution is finished.

 The `frida-afl.py` scripts spawn the target process with ASLR disabled, inject and execute the `afl.js` script and wait for the execution to finish.
 Unfortunately we cant spawn the process without ASLR with the common `frida` CLI tool.
 You need to pass the `--entrypoint 0xDEADBEEF` option to the `frida-afl.py` script in order for the instrumented code to start the forkserver at the right place.